crategate/crateful/README.md

 <img width="2654" height="1646" alt="cute-tui" src="https://github.com/user-attachments/assets/08ce79a9-8802-4983-a721-97dfc616bf56" />

 ## Installation
 Clone this repository.
 Run Cargo build --release to build the released version.
-In the project folder, the file /target/release/crateful can be moved & ran wherever you like.
+In the project folder, the file /target/release/crateful can be moved & ran wherever you like. (just use the command "./crateful" to run it if you're in that directory)

 If you're on <b>Linux</b> make this file, "Crateful.desktop" in ~/.local/share/applications.
 Then you can launch the app with rofi.
 >[Desktop Entry]<br>